Alex Waterhouse: Competition climbing career

 Waterhouse began climbing in 2008 at age 11, with the climbing club at Devonport High School for Boys.
-A few months later he started competing, and by the age of 14 he joined the GB climbing team and entering European competitions.
+A few months later he started competing in competition climbing events, and by the age of 14 he joined the GB climbing team and entering European competitions.

 He competed in three IFSC Climbing World Youth Championships, in Canada in 2013, and New Caledonia and Italy in 2015.
 In Italy he competed in the lead, boulder, and speed events, attaining 6th place in the overall world rankings.
 In the same year he become the UK junior bouldering champion, and captain of the GB junior bouldering team.

 In 2015, Waterhouse began studying Computer Science at Dartmouth College in the US, during which he won the US collegiate national championship, and climbed and for the first time.
 He returned to the UK in 2019 to join the GB senior climbing team and compete in the IFSC Climbing World Cup.
 In 2023, Waterhouse announced his retirement from competition climbing.